kursatabayli/SecureVault/README.md

 * **Cross-Platform Support:** A single codebase for Windows and Android with .NET MAUI Blazor.
 * **Real-Time Synchronization:** Changes made on one device are instantly reflected on your other devices (via SignalR).
 * **Secure QR Code Login:** Log in securely and encrypted by scanning a QR code with your mobile device, without entering your password.
-* **Offline Access:** Your vault data is stored locally using SQLite, so you can access it even without an internet connection.
+* **Offline Access:** Your vault data is stored locally in a secure and **encrypted Realm database**, so you can access it even without an internet connection.
 * **Open Source:** Fully transparent and community-auditable code.

 ---